-We are pleased to invite young researchers to participate and present at the 8th MindBrainBody (MBB) Symposium 2021 that takes place on March 15-18, 2021, this time virtually, during the International Brain Awareness Week.
+We were pleased to invite young researchers to participate in and present their research at the 11th Anniversary MindBrainBody (MBB) Symposium 2024.
+The event will took place from 11th-13th of March 2024 in Berlin and virtually during the International Brain Awareness Week 2024.

 MBB Young Scientist Award

-You can also apply for an MBB Young Scientist Award, which will provide you with the opportunity of a funded research stay at the MindBrainBody Institute in Berlin (Berlin School of Mind and Brain) or at the Department of Neurology, Max Planck Institute for Human Cognitive and Brain Sciences (MPI CBS Leipzig).
-If you want to be considered for the MBB Young Scientist Award, please add a project idea in our research domains of maximally 2 pages/800 words that can be performed in a 3-month period in the domain of our research fields.
+You can also apply for an MBB Young Scientist Award.
+It would provide you with the opportunity to embark on a funded research stay at the MindBrainBody Institute in Berlin (Berlin School of Mind and Brain) or at the Department of Neurology, Max Planck Institute for Human Cognitive and Brain Sciences (MPI CBS Leipzig).
+If you wish to be considered for the MBB Young Scientist Award, please add your CV and a project proposal (maximally 2 pages/800 words) that can be carried out over a 3-month period in the domain of our research fields.

 For further questions, please contact: